 As malware continues to adapt and overcome conventional IT security, it’s more important than ever to have powerful cybersecurity support.

 Malware remains among the top cyber threats that businesses face today.
 As malware becomes more prevalent and evolves, it’s more important than ever for businesses of all sizes to be aware of what threats are out there, and which specific threats they need to be the most concerned about.
-However, trying to do this on your own, without cybersecurity support in Boston and throughout New England, can be difficult given how effective cybercriminals are.
+However, trying to do this on your own, without cybersecurity support in Boston, can be difficult given how effective cybercriminals are.

 Case in point – Cisco Talos has recently discovered that the download servers used by Avast Piriform have been penetrated in order to distribute dangerous malware through the popular maintenance app, CCleaner.
 The app in question is designed to remove cookies and offer further security features and has been downloaded more than 2 billion times.
 It is estimated that more than 2.27 million users have been affected by the attack so far, but according to Avast Piriform, any harm to users has been prevented.

 “Piriform believes that these users are safe now as its investigation indicates it was able to disarm the threat before it was able to do any harm,” said a spokesperson from Avast Piriform.

 Whether the incident harms any users in the end or not, the precedent set by this attack is clear: there is a malware epidemic going on in the world today – but just how bad is it?
 Or in other words, just how necessary is the right cybersecurity support in Boston?